 “Any day catching wild trout on the fly is a good day”

-I said to my buddy Derek as we traversed a bedrock cascade on one of our favorite mountain trout streams.
+I said to my buddy Jim as we traversed a bedrock cascade on one of our favorite mountain trout streams.
 It had been a couple years since I visited my Virginia home town, so we capitalized on my impromptu June arrival to carry on a tradition of fishing this particular stream.

 Adjusting my Tenkara USA Rhodo to 9-feet, 9-inches, I set my sights on a pocket where the stream dropped over solid granite.
 The water was incredibly low for June, resembling the trickle of early fall.
 The pools were mirror-flat and crystal clear forcing us to endure a painful crawl across cobble streambed to approach without spooking fish.